BRAVO Volunteer Ambulance

 BRAVO Volunteer Ambulance is a volunteer ambulance organization which provides 24/7 emergency medical services to the neighborhoods of Bay Ridge, Fort Hamilton and Dyker Heights in Brooklyn, New York.
-Its area is boarded by 60th Street to the north, 14th Avenue to the east, and New York harbor to the west and south, including the Verrazano Narrows Bridge.
-BRAVO an all volunteer organization, providing its services entirely for free, neither billing nor accept any funds from their patients' insurance carriers.
-BRAVO is supported solely by donations.
+Its area is bordered by 60th Street to the north, 14th Avenue to the east, and New York harbor to the west and south, including the Verrazano Narrows Bridge.
+BRAVO an all volunteer organization, primarily supported by donations.

 History

 Bay Ridge, at the south-western point of Brooklyn, had notoriously slow ambulance response times.
 Recognizing a need to improve on the nearly hour-long response for a city or hospital-based ambulance, members of the community came together to found a local team of dedicated volunteers.
 Led by Community Board Chairman Hank Vogt, a handful of civic leaders, with the assistance of John Rusin, began to gather documentation from the NYS Volunteer Ambulance Association and the Board of Health to justify the need for a volunteer ambulance service in this community.
 Inspired by the film Rio Bravo, the name was selected to reflect the caliber of dedication needed to provide such a service.
 The name is also a backronym, standing for Bay Ridge Ambulance Volunteer Organization.

 With additional support from politicians, religious groups and civic associations, BRAVO was able to secure a charter and the necessary certifications to operate.
 The first meeting for members was held on January 24, 1974, in which BRAVO accepted 103 applications for new members.
 BRAVO opened its doors in a location found by Councilman Angelo J. Arculeo.
 On July 4, 1974, BRAVO responded to its first call, officially providing EMS to Bay Ridge.
 After only a month, BRAVO was able to extend service to provide ambulance coverage 24-hours per day.
 Call volume was so high, the organization purchased its second vehicle to increase emergency response.
 BRAVO boasted response times of under 5 minutes throughout the community.

 BRAVO is headquartered at 85th Street and 7th Avenue.
 Due to state recognition of superior service, BRAVO volunteers were selected to join New York State's new Advanced Emergency Technician program.

-In 1987, the New York State Department of Health (DOH) selected BRAVO to pilot the new Emergency Medical Technician - Defibrillation program.
-Under these guidelines, all BRAVO units were trained and equipped with an Automatic External Defibrillator (AED).
-Within the year, BRAVO had its first successful resuscitation of a patient in cardiac arrest.

 Current operations

-BRAVO currently operates 3 New York State Department of Health certified ambulances, designated BRAVO 1, BRAVO 2 and BRAVO 3.
+BRAVO currently operates 2 New York State Department of Health certified ambulances, designated BRAVO 1 and BRAVO 2.
 These ambulances are equipped beyond state protocols and are maintained by the operations department.
 BRAVO also has a special personnel transportation vehicle, designated BRAVO 4, which does not carry patients.
 It is commonly seen at special events and as a back-up vehicle.
 BRAVO also has several bicycles stocked with equipment to serve as bike patrol.